Quentendo64/TonieToolbox/README.md

 This project is inspired by and builds upon the work of other Tonie-related open source projects:

 - [opus2tonie](https://github.com/bailli/opus2tonie) - A command line utility to convert opus files to the Tonie audio format
-- [teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud) - Self-hosted alternative to the Tonie cloud for managing custom Tonies
+- [teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud) - Self-hosted alternative to the Tonie cloud / Boxine cloud for managing custom content
+- [TeddyCloudStarter](https://github.com/Quentendo64/TeddyCloudStarter) - A Wizard for Docker-based deployment of [teddycloud](https://github.com/toniebox-reverse-engineering/teddycloud)

 ## Contributing